Zariphron/Team-10/Specification.md

 	User select make time block button

 ## Primary sequence
-	1. User select select a block of time
+	1. User select "select a block of time"
 	2. User write what that block of time is for
 	3. User confirm and save that block of time